alvinwan/quupod/README.md

 ## Installation

+> These instructions assume the mySQL server has been started.
+See MySQL below.

 **Dependencies**

 Check that Python3 and MySQL are installed using `make check`.

 **Getting Started**

-Run the installation using `make install`.
-Then, add valid mysql user credentials to `queue.cfg`.
+1. Run the installation using `make install`.
+2. Add valid mysql user credentials to `queue.cfg`.
+3. Migrate the database using `make db`.

+**Details**

 In case the installation script fails, you may execute the contents of the bash script line by line: